loopj/aiovantage/docs/aci_service.md

 ## Interfaces

-The following is a list of know interfaces and methods available on a Vantage InFusion Controller's ACI service.
+The following is a list of known interfaces and methods available on a Vantage InFusion Controller's ACI service.

 ### Introspection